 URBN has partnered with FABSCRAP, a New York non-profit dedicated to recycling or upcycling deadstock/surplus fabric.
 URBN states that they recycled 1500 pounds of fabric in 2019 and that they’re helping FABSCRAP expand into other regions.
 It’s unclear what percentage of their unused fabric is recycled though, as 1500 pounds actually seems like very little for such a massive conglomerate (the less waste the better, of course, but some transparency around these numbers would be helpful).

 There is no information around Free People’s dyes or water usage.
 They have, however, taken measures to reduce waste from shopping bags by donating an unspecified amount of money to the National Park Foundation for every bag refused in-store.
 According to Free People, they’ve saved over 510,000 bags.
 They also are begining to introduce a “biodegradable or similar, non-single use plastic bag” for their clothing, though it’s unclear when poly bags will be totally replaced.
+(Keep in mind that biodegradable is also not the same as compostable, the latter of which is regulated and better for the environment).

 Free People states that it has a Code of Conduct that covers: